esl/MongooseIM/doc/configuration/outgoing-connections.md

 * `single_host` - the pool will be started for the selected host or host type only (you must provide the name).

     !!!
 Note
-        A global pool with name `default` is used by services that are not configured by host_type, like `service_domain_db` or `service_mongoose_system_metrics`, or by modules that don't support dynamic domains, like `mod_pubsub`.
+        A pool with scope `global` and tag `default` is used by services that are not configured by host_type, like `service_domain_db` or `service_mongoose_system_metrics`, or by modules that don't support dynamic domains, like `mod_pubsub`.
-        If a global pool is not configured, these services will fail.
+        If a global default pool is not configured, these services will fail.

 ## Worker pool options